Definition:

 audit of that GL balance.
 However, in the first scenario, the Auditor will test it as the PM Multiple is 1.

-a lower risk of misstatements in the Audit.
+a lower risk of misstatements in the audit.
 Testing of higher samples will provide more reliable audit evidence.

 Pro Tip: It’s always a good practice to round up the Performance Materiality Multiple for